vivaria/edisonrul.ing/docs/source/cards/b/bad-reaction-to-simochi.md

 ### Card Rulings

 As long as this card remains face-up on the field, any effect of increasing your opponent's Life Points is changed to inflict the same amount of points in damage to your opponent's Life Points.
-●The Continuous Effect applies while this card is face-up on the field.
+*   The Continuous Effect applies while this card is face-up on the field.
 It does not activate.
-●This effect is not cumulative.
+*   This effect is not cumulative.
 If you control 2 copies of Bad Reaction to Simochi and your opponent activates Dian Keto the Cure Master, they only take 1000 points of damage.
-●VS. Prime Material Dragon: if both Bad Reaction to Simochi and Prime Material Dragon are on the field when Player A's Upstart Goblin resolves, Player B will gain 1000 Life Points (gains / damage happen normally).
+*   VS. Prime Material Dragon: if both Bad Reaction to Simochi and Prime Material Dragon are on the field when Player A's Upstart Goblin resolves, Player B will gain 1000 Life Points (gains / damage happen normally).
-●These rules apply similarly to Nurse Reficule the Fallen One (erratum: Darklord Nurse Reficule).
+*   These rules apply similarly to Nurse Reficule the Fallen One (erratum: Darklord Nurse Reficule).
-●If you control this card on the field and activate Rain of Mercy (which makes both players gain 1000 LP): you gain 1000 Life Points and your opponent takes 1000 points of damage.
+*   If you control this card on the field and activate Rain of Mercy (which makes both players gain 1000 LP): you gain 1000 Life Points and your opponent takes 1000 points of damage.